tomtclai/tomlai.net/_posts/2022-02-26-slava-ukraine.md

 I cannot believe in 2022 we still have war.
 It made me very sad when I first heard the news.
 It reminded me of when [the chinese troops raided hong kong](https://www.news.com.au/world/shocking-footage-of-hong-kong-police-attacking-locals-inside-subway-station/video/00b07d7abe389ee631c5abf5fd377b4d).

-Two days later [the video of russian tank runing a car over](https://twitter.com/Balshone/status/1497178406617759745) surfaced the internet.
+Two days after the news broke, [the video of russian tank runing a car over](https://twitter.com/Balshone/status/1497178406617759745) surfaced the internet.
 I have no words.

 Some of my coworkers (new and old) are from Ukraine.
 They are safe in Canada, but their friends are not.
 That worries me.